soomla/knowledge-base/src/documents/samples/articles/gameup.html.md

         // We can only trigger achievements if we have a session.
         GameUpSession session = GameUpSessionHelper.getSession();
         if (session != null) {
+            // This particular achievement just requires that any score is
+            // matched, so we don't mind what the scoreId was.
             Achievement ach = session.achievement("gameup-achievement-id");
             if (ach != null) {
                 // If this is not null, it means the achievement was just